Importing files from a CMS library into Git.

 3. What's available for demonstration?

-USAGE: git-cmsimport.pl [OPTION]...
+USAGE: ./git-cmsimport.pl [OPTION]...
 LIBRARY URL

-Import the latest generation of all elements from the CMS LIBRARY
+Retrieve the latest generation of all elements from the CMS LIBRARY

 IMPORT MODE OPTIONS

--c CLASS Import all the elements of the CMS class CLASS, which are added
+-C CLASS Import all the elements of the CMS class CLASS, which are added

-is not already in the repository, it is added.
+CLASS is not already in the repository, it is added.

 OPTIONS